laminlabs/lnbase-biolab/docs/index.md

 - Prepare a `biosample` containing all metadata including `tissue`, `species`, `patient`, `perturbagen`, `time`, `dose`, `mutation`, etc.
   - `techsample` A biosample extension for specific experiments that require pooling or splitting biosamples.
 - Choose one or several `readout`.
-- Determine a set of features that will be measured.

 Install: